-My research is in the fine-tuning of nomic behavior in multiverse scenarios.
-I’m conducting my PhD research on this at the University of Edinburgh in Scotland.
+My research is in the fine-tuning of nomic behavior in multiverse scenarios–primarily in the ontology of the Many Worlds Interpretation of Quantum Physics.
+I’m conducting my PhD in Philosophy (Philosophy of Science) research on this at the University of Edinburgh in Scotland.

 Well, my research is on the fine-tuning argument for the existence of God (cumulative case needed, of course) in multiverse scenarios (the idea of many universes).
 For my dissertation, I’m adding a component that I only included as an appendix in my thesis–the ontology of the many worlds interpretation of quantum physics.
 The MWI and multiverse scenarios are the biggest objections to the design/fine-tuning argument.
 With the advance of modern physics and cosmology, the fine-tuning argument seems to be weakened if we just hit the cosmic jackpot by being just one universe among myriads.

 The reason why I like this argument so much is that, in the end, it means that we have a purpose.
 We don’t have to know, nor do I think we could from the argument, what our purpose is but simply that we have one.
 This is something personal for me.
 The struggle of purpose is something that many people seek to overcome.

 Overcoming this alienation and the notion of absurdity, primarily objective absurdity, can only be done so by a divine telos.
 It does seem that man lives his life as if he does have an ultimate meaning, incentive, value, and purpose.
 However, if God does not exist, then the absurdity is not only subjective but it really is objectively absurd.
 The existence of a divine telos enables man to live a consistent life of meaning, incentive, value, and purpose.
 There is a reconciliation of man to himself, others, and God by overcoming this absurdity.